Netflix/OpenVPCal/README.md

   <tr>
    <td><code>INPUT PLATE GAMUT</code>
    </td>
-   <td>The Input colour space of the pre-processed camera plate sequence (default to ACES 2065-1)
+   <td>The Input colour space of the camera plate sequence (default to ACES 2065-1)
    </td>
   </tr>
   <tr>
    <td><code>NATIVE CAMERA GAMUT</code>
    </td>
-   <td>The native colour space of the camera used for the calibration
+   <td>The native linear colour space of the camera used for the calibration
    </td>
   </tr>
   <tr>
    <td><code>AUTO WB SOURCE</code>
    </td>
-   <td>If enabled, the input plate will be white-balanced prior to perform the analysis and calibration
+   <td>If enabled, the input plate will be white-balanced prior to performing the analysis and calibration
    </td>
   </tr>
   <tr>